PhrSite/PsapSimulator/Source/Testing/SimpleLoggingServer/README.md

 # Introduction
-The SimpleLoggingServer application is a Console application that implements a very simple NG9-1-1 Event Logging Server.
+The SimpleLoggingServer application is a Visual Studio Console application that implements a very simple NG9-1-1 Event Logging Server.

 Section 4.12.3 of the following standard describes the NG9-1-1 Event Logging protocol.